net-lisias-ksp/Principia/Concepts.md

 * The engines used for a burn are either the active engines, the RCS or an instant impulse.
 In practice this means that you'll probably want to have an active engine when doing your planning.
 Furthermore, solid-state engines cannot be activated without running them at full power, so it's not really possible to use them in planning.

 * The mass used for computing the flight plan is the one when you actually edit the plan.
 It you later do a vessel separation, it will change the mass and will effectively make the flight plan useless: you'll need to delete it and re-create it.

+* There is no good support for rendezvous between vessels.
+You may actually achieve a rendezvous with quite a bit of nudging and fudging and budging, but what is missing is really a plotting frame tied to one vessel that would give a proper view of the approach of the other vessel.